joinpursuit/Pursuit-Core-iOS/fundamentals/closures-one/README.md

 ### Vocabulary

-- **algorithm** - a process or set of rules to be followed in calculations or other problem- **block** - One or more lines of code, enclosed with curly braces.
+- **algorithm** - a process or set of rules to be followed in calculations or other problem
+- **block** - One or more lines of code, enclosed with curly braces.
 Sometimes used interchangeably with closure, especially in Objective-C.
 - **closure** - An executable block of code.
 Like a function, it can take input parameters and return a value.
 A function is actually a special case of a closure.
 -solving operations, especially by a computer.
 - **higher-order function** - A function that takes a closure as one or more of its arguments and/or returns a closure.